LabMobi/scrolls-android/README.md

 - Log to a local file
 - Browse log files and their content in an included viewer
 - Share the log files via the system share intent
+- Compress log files into a zip before sharing to reduce the transfer time and size
 - Clean up old log files on a regular bases

 Scrolls is easily configurable and can be used in conjunction with other logging libraries, like for example as a sub-Tree of the Timber library.